-First, let’s put an end to the public perception that all fats are bad for you.
+First, not all fats are bad for you.

 On the contrary, monounsaturated fats that can be found in a variety of foods ranging from nuts to butter are good for you.
 Read our recent blog to see how good fats can improve cholesterol levels and reduce the risk of high blood pressure and heart disease.
 Consuming these dietary fats can also aide in weight loss!

 The "low-fat" products that have been marketed the last 40 years are made with hydrogenated fats that increase levels of dangerous trans-fats, which are bad for both our heart and our cholesterol.